vhscom/archuro/README.md

 docker run -it -p 8080:8080 -v ~/archuro/stow:/root/archuro/stow archlinux/extended:latest bash
 ```

-### Package management
+## Package management

 If you're backing up an existing system:

 1. Run `brew bundle dump` to write all installed casks/formulae/taps into a Brewfile for you.
 2. Copy that into Archuro's `stow/dot-Brewfile`.
-3. Run `archuro init` to install [GNU Stow](https://www.gnu.org/software/stow/) and Bash 5.
+3. Run `archuro init` to install [GNU Stow] and Bash 5 on macOS.
-4. Safely create symlinks to your `$HOME` directory using GNU Stow with `archuro init --stow`.
+4. Create symlinks to your `$HOME` directory using GNU Stow with `archuro init --stow`.

 Otherwise:

 Modify `stow/dot-Brewfile` to adjust macOS dependencies.
-If you're not using Homebrew yet `archuro init` will install it alongside GNU Stow automatically.
+If you're not using Homebrew yet `archuro init` will install it alongside [GNU Stow] automatically.
 Then run `archuro install` or `archuro update` to check for new dependencies and install them automatically.

 ## Troubleshooting